ope1iyi/roadmap.sh-project/README.md

 # Fake Python Jobs Scraper

-This project is a simple Python web scraper built with **Beautiful Soup**.
+This project is a simple Python web scraper built with **Beautiful Soup** from https://roadmap.sh/projects/job-listings-scraper.
 It collects job listings from the [Fake Python Jobs website](https://realpython.github.io/fake-jobs/) and extracts:

 - Job Title